ayonnn/phan-toms/README.md

 ### 👋 Hi, I’m pm. or you can call me phantoms.
-- 👀 Skills: UI Designing, Learning Web Development and Programming
+- 👀 Skills: UI Designing, Basic Web Development
+- 📝 Currently learning: Web Development, Programming, and Cybersecurity
 - 🌱 Developing: Electora - The powerful Discord Bot
 - ✨ Goals: My goals are to accomplish and launch my creative projects!
 - ✨ Portfolio: https://phantoms.live

 About me: I am a young a starting Developer, and also a UI Designer!
-I hold the knowledge of HTML & CSS.
-Currently, I am studying JavaScript, and I understand about 60% of it.
+Holding the knowledge of HTML, CSS, and some JavaScript.
+Currently learning more JavaScript!

 ✨ My current projects in mind are
 - Electora - The powerful Discord Bot
 - ProfileCord - Creating profiles with Discord
 - CoffeeForDevs - A simple way to collaborate with others in this newly chat platform.
+- RyzenX - The new fastest and most secured browser.

-Last Updated 4/9/2021!
+Last Updated 4/17/2021!